 A semicolon (;) is a punctuation mark that connects two separate but related thoughts.
-It looks like a colon (:), but instead of two dots on top of each other, a semicolon has a comma on the bottom.
-Semicolons indicate a longer pause than a comma provides in a sentence, but a shorter pause than a colon.
+They indicate a longer pause than a comma provides in a sentence, but a shorter pause than a colon.

-There’s one main semicolon rule: When used in a sentence, each side of the semicolon must include an independent clause (a full sentence).
+There’s one main semicolon rule to remember: When used in a sentence, each side of the semicolon must include an independent clause (a full sentence).
 Otherwise, the sentence isn’t grammatically correct.

 - I missed the bus; I guess I’m walking to school.

 - We’d love to hire you; however, we need a few more documents.

 - The restaurant was booked; John got us a table anyway.

 - My sister called this morning; unfortunately, I missed the call.